The Human–AI Semantic Declaration Interface

 In most current AI architectures, meaning formation and reasoning occur simultaneously inside probabilistic inference.

-This means the system is attempting to interpret intent while also generating answers.
+The system attempts to interpret intent while generating outputs.

 The Semantic Declaration Interface separates these stages.